MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-ukg-prerequisites.md

 > [!NOTE]
 > This step applies only if you're running the wizard to create a connection.
 If you're using PowerShell to create a connection, the PowerShell script removes existing schedules from teams for you.

-If a team has an existing schedule that was created in Shifts, follow these steps to remove schedule entities from the team before you map a UKG Dimensions location (also called a WFM instance) to it.
+If a team has an existing schedule that was created in Shifts, follow these steps to remove schedule entities from the team before you map a UKG Pro WFM location (also called a WFM instance) to it.
 Otherwise, you'll see duplicate shifts.

 Use PowerShell to remove schedule entities from teams.